 |Fruit Bars||Unit Sales||xxxx||xxxx|

-Graphics, Charts and Maps
+Graphs, Charts and Maps

-- Stacked area and columns
+- Stacked area and column

-The results of Geospatial Analysis can be represented in different types of maps:
+The results of geospatial analysis can be represented in different types of maps:

 - Multilayer maps

 - Thematic maps

 - Heat maps, including clustering capabilities when zooming in or out

 This tool includes the most popular export formats, such as Microsoft Excel or PDF.